bigbluebutton/bigbluebutton.github.io/_posts/2.6/2023-01-30-customize.md

   'process:presentation': 'publish:presentation'
 ```

-If you additionally enable the `video` recording format, the steps will have to be changed to look like this:
+If you install `bbb-playback-video`, you need to modify the file as follows to enable processing of the new video format in the recording workflow.

 ```yml
 steps: